 Data analysis puts customers in control of productivity and safety

-“We have a focus on giving customers on-demand and remote access to key data points, so they are in control of optimising their plant and equipment performance health – and, of course, increasing safety,” says Ole Knudsen, Head of Digitalization Product Management at FLSmidth.
+“We have a focus on giving customers on-demand and remote access to key data points, so they are in control of optimising their plant and equipment performance health – and, of course, increasing safety,” says Anders Noe Dam, Head of Product management and development in Digital Business at FLSmidth.
 “We live in an interconnected, data-rich world and we are providing a suite of products that helps customer to sense of this data, bringing insight and transparency to plant and equipment operations.
 Ultimately, we want to give customers a better night’s sleep, safe in the knowledge that their plant and equipment are operating as they should be – and that they have the ability to respond quickly and effectively if the unexpected happens.”

 Underpinning the ability of miners to operate ROCs and optimise plant performance through data collection and analysis are product-level digital technologies, such as smart sensors and real-time monitoring tools.
 This digital monitoring, for instance, automates real-time adjustments in mining equipment, reducing wear and tear of machinery and optimises performance.
 A digital process control system can measure and assess a large number of parameters and their interdependencies within mere seconds, far superior to anything that could be done manually.